Trusted Corporate H-1B Visa Immigration Lawyers

 What you Need to Know About the H-1B Visa Cap

 To determine if a petition is subject to the congressionally mandated cap of 65,000 H-1B Visas (known as the “regular cap”), the government uses the information provided in Sections 2 and 3 (or Part C) of the H-1B Data Collection and Filing Fee Exemption Supplement.
-Determining if you are exempt from the cap can be a tricky process, thankfully an immigration lawyer like Neelam Bhardwaj can help you file a petition and navigate the various fees associated with this H-1B visa cap process.
+Determining if you are exempt from the cap can be a tricky process, thankfully an immigration lawyer like Neelam Bhardwaj can help you file a petition and navigate the various fees associated with this H-1B visa cap and a potential petitioning process.

 H-1B Visa Attorney in North Carolina